zegetech/zegetech.github.io/_posts/2019-01-23-developing-rails-applications-on-docker.md

   - ./:/home/deploy/app # mounts the current directory(our app) into the container
   - bundlercache:/usr/local/bundle # attaches a docker managed volume and pre-populates it with the contents of /usr/local/bundle
 ~~~
+The `./:/home/deploy/app` mount is important for development as it allows us to synchronize file changes between the host and running container.
+Without it, we would need to make edits, stop the running container, rebuild the image and then re-run the container to see our changes.
 The db service is also provided with a volume so we can keep database changes between reboots.

 Note that the volumes as set up are really meant for a development environment.
-They use the default `local` driver, hence are not shareable between containers.
+They use the default `local` driver, hence are not shareable between containers running on different hosts.
-In production the volumes would need to be configured with a driver that supports multi-container access.
+In production the volumes would need to be configured with a driver that supports multi-machine access.
 More on volumes [here](https://docs.docker.com/storage/volumes/).

 ## Creating the App
 At this point we have everything set-up.
 We first build our image: